-Requirement to make Pillar 3 remuneration disclosures
+Requirement to make remuneration disclosures

-- 46. BIPRU 11 requires certain Remuneration Code firms to disclose a series of qualitative and quantitative information relating to remuneration (BIPRU 11.3 and BIPRU 11.5.18R). - 47.
-BIPRU 11 applies only to BIPRU firms.
+- 46. Article 450 of the CRR requires certain firms that are subject to the Remuneration Part to disclose a series of qualitative and quantitative information relating to remuneration. - 47.
+Article 450 of the CRR only applies to CRR firms directly.

-Pillar 3 remuneration disclosures and proportionality
+Remuneration disclosures and proportionality

-48. Two proportionality tests apply in relation to the requirement to make Pillar 3 disclosures in relation to remuneration:

-- (1) A BIPRU firm that is significant in terms of its size, internal organisation and the nature, scope and the complexity of its activities must also disclose the quantitative information referred to in BIPRU 11.5.18R at the level of senior personnel (BIPRU 11.5.20R(1)). - (2) BIPRU firms must comply with the requirements set out in BIPRU 11.5.18R in a manner that is appropriate to their size, internal organisation and the nature, scope and complexity of their activities (BIPRU 11.5.20R(2)). - 49.
+- 48. Two proportionality tests apply in relation to the requirement to make disclosures under Article 450 of the CRR in relation to remuneration: - (1) Under Article 450(2) of the CRR, CRR firms subject to the Remuneration Part that are significant in terms of their size, internal organisation and the nature, scope and the complexity of their activities must also disclose the quantitative information referred to in Article 450(1) of the CRR at the level of their management body. - (2) Under Article 450(2) of the CRR, CRR firms subject to the Remuneration Part must comply with the requirements set out in Article 450(1) of the CRR in a manner that is appropriate to their size, internal organisation and the nature, scope and complexity of their activities. - 49.
 We consider that it is appropriate to give guidance on these proportionality tests by reference to the proportionality levels determined in accordance with Part C of, and Appendix 1 to, this guidance statement.
-However, as the disclosure requirement applies only to BIPRU firms, when applying the guidance in paragraph 25, only Remuneration Code firms which are BIPRU firms should be taken into account. - 50.
+However, as the disclosure requirement applies only to CRR firms, when applying the guidance in paragraph 25, only firms that are subject to the Remuneration Part and which are CRR firms should be taken into account. - 50.
 In relation to the proportionality test referred to in paragraph 48(1) the PRA considers that a firm should be regarded as 'significant' if it falls into proportionality level one. - 51.
 In relation to the proportionality test set referred to in paragraph 48(2) the table in Appendix 2 sets out the categories of information that we consider firms in different proportionality levels should disclose.